michael-nwuju/mongeese/README.md

-# 🧬 Mongeese
+# 🧬 Mongeese CLI

 > Auto-generate MongoDB migration scripts by detecting changes in your Mongoose schemas.

-**Mongeese** is a CLI tool that tracks your Mongoose models, detects schema changes, and generates versioned MongoDB migration files — just like TypeORM or Prisma, but built for MongoDB’s schemaless world.
+**Mongeese CLI** is a CLI tool that tracks your Mongoose models, detects schema changes, and generates versioned MongoDB migration files — just like TypeORM or Prisma, but built for MongoDB’s schemaless world.

 ---